 - Consider renting long term.
+Ask for the Airbnb weekly or monthly discount.
 We just rented a place in Kelowna, BC (Canada) and got 50% off for booking for minimum a month.
 Renting long term accommodation also allows you to really get to know the area and it can definitely make the trip less stressful.

 If you’re working as a digital nomad we’re sure you know the struggle of battling with the work-travel balance.
 Staying somewhere long term gives you plenty of time to both work and to explore the area without losing sleep (or clients, haha).
 You also save a lot of time since you don’t have to spend hours every week traveling between your accommodation places.

 Couchsurfing definitely isn’t for everyone but if you’re keen to meeting new (and local) people then couchsurfing might be the perfect option for your accommodation!
 The best way to approach couchsurfing is to be open minded and to make your profile as friendly as possible.

 Let us put it this way… People are opening their doors to complete strangers.
 They are definitely more likely to accept people they feel like they can befriend and talk with.
 Someone who they get along with who can bring some value into their lives as well.
 Who knows, you might meet your new best friend?!